aimms/function-reference/elementary-computational-operations/unit-functions/unit.rst

 ---------

     *unit*
-        A unit constant of which the associated unit value must be computed
+        A unit constant of which the associated unit value must be computed.

 Return Value
 ------------